 They are definitely the best when still warm from the oven, but if there are only two of you there’s no way you’ll polish them all off warm.
 You can try.
 Or else they freeze beautifully, or rather defrost beautifully, and if you’re really persnickety you can defrost one, slice it and show it the grill briefly.
 It’ll be good as freshly baked.

-fruit sconesServings: 9 sconesTime: about an hour
+fruit sconesServings: 9 sconesTime: 1 hour

 - 250g plain yoghurt